Warm up with this wall pass drill

 - Continue this exercise without stopping for 10-15 minutes.

 Wall passing allows players to keep possession of the ball while moving all over the pitch in small triangles.
 The wall pass is particularly lethal when executed close to the opposition goal.
-However, to be effective, timing and a good passing technique are required.
+However, timing and an excellent passing technique are required to be effective.
 Acceleration after completing a pass is also important to provide a new passing option that completes the triangle and defeats the defender.
 If the player passing the ball does not accelerate quick enough, the receiving player won’t have a passing option and can be tackled or be forced to turn around to find another teammate.
 This wall pass drill will improve all these aspects:

 - Passing accuracy